|

 will have a caller's number removed and presentation/screening indicators set.

-Calls to gateways will have only a presentation indicator set to "presentation restricted"
+Calls to gateways will have the presentation indicator set to "presentation restricted"

 and the caller's number will not be removed to allow proper call routing and number